ARCH 477 – Architecture in Context: City, Spaces and Urban Design

 Description

 The course explores today’s Florence, seen as a living city rather than as an open-air museum for tourists.
 This approach helps students interpret and understand the city beyond its monumental highlights.
 We investigate the various meanings of “context”.
 We explore the multifaceted, sometimes conflicting, co-existence of modern/global needs & practices and traditional/local spaces.
 We address the contemporary urban fabric, its environment, its historic process, and its stratified layers; we consider the cityscape, the skyline, the surrounding landscape, the geography of Florence, and its terrain.
-Starting from the “finished” urban fabric, the course focuses on processes, ideas, and programs behind the contemporary city and teaches students to recognize “hidden links” and connections architecture in context.
+Starting from the “finished” urban fabric, the course focuses on processes, ideas, and programs behind the contemporary city and teaches students to recognize “hidden links” and connections to architecture in context.
 We explore how contemporary architects and masters of the past used the context as a rich, active source of inspiration, rather than as a limit to their creativity.

 Objectives